TikTok 'Ban' Bill Signed into Law: What It Means for Buffer and How Creators & Marketers Can Prepare

 ♬ original sound - TikTok

-However, there has been an ongoing battle in the U.S. over privacy concerns for the Chinese-owned company.
+The ban stems from an ongoing battle in the U.S. over privacy concerns for the Chinese-owned company.
 Now, TikTok’s parent company must sell or face being banned in the United States.

 If ByteDance does not divest TikTok, does it mean the app will immediately disappear from U.S. devices when the deadline rolls around?
 Probably not — but it will disappear from iOS and Android app stores, meaning no U.S. users will be able to download updates — eventually rendering the app unusable.

-There is no precedent for the U.S. banning an app outright.
+There is no precedent for the U.S. banning an app outright, so this may change in the future.
 What will happen to U.S.-based Buffer users’ connected TikTok accounts will depend on any action the U.S. government or TikTok takes.
-We will keep this blog post updated as we learn more.

 How can marketers and creators prepare for a TikTok ban?